 It could also explain the drive of individuals (across cultures) to seek out and experience sacred myths, rituals, symbols, and communities.

-Mircea Eliade worked in the reverse direction of Otto.
+Mircea Eliade Worked in the Reverse Direction of Rudolf Otto

 Instead of moving from individual interior experience to outward expression, he moved from outward communal expression to interior experience.
 We will examine the significance and corroborative features of his research in three steps:

-- His characterization of the religious individual –“homo religiosus” (Section I.B).
+- His characterization of the religious individual: “homo religiosus”

-- His contention that rejection of the sacred will produce a heightened state of existential anxiety in “modern man” (Section I.C).
+- His contention is that rejection of the sacred will produce a heightened state of existential anxiety in “modern man”

 In our next post, we’ll cover some of the common elements in cross-cultural religious expressions and how they tie into the numen experience.